Website is Building in Progress =)

 • Creating environments that support calm and attentiveness.
 This means being more intentional about what I allow into my space and my senses.
 Choosing worship music over constant background noise, and being mindful of what I consume through sight, sound, and habit, feels like a small but meaningful act of stewardship.
 Scripture reminds us to guard the heart, for everything flows from it (Proverbs 4:23), and to set nothing unworthy before our eyes (Psalms 101:3).

 • Honouring simple routines rather than dismissing them.
-I do what my hands can find around my living space like organising and cleaning (Ecclesiastes 9:10)
+I do what my hands can find around my living space like organising and cleaning (Ecclesiastes 9:10).
+I've also make it a point to have at least one-on-one social connection a day.

 • Choosing consistency over intensity.
 For me, this looks like reading one passage a day and writing one blog a day.
 What is done steadily will compound far more than anything I try to recover in a rushed sprint later for today has enough trouble of its own.
 (Matthew 6:34)